KrizzaX/KrizzaX/README.md

 ## What I'm Working On

-Expanding my skills in artificial intelligence and machine learning, with a focus on how these tools can be applied to biological and healthcare data.
+Expanding my skills in artificial intelligence and machine learning, with a focus on how these tools are applied to biological and healthcare data.

 ## Connect With Me